elmurod1202/crawler-daryo-uz/README.md

-# Web Scraping: Extracting the Raw Text Data from the WEB
+# Crawler - Daryo.uz: Extracting the Raw Text Data from the WEB

-Daryo Crawler is a website crawler that uses [Scrapy](https://scrapy.org/) framework.
+Daryo.UZ Crawler is a website crawler that uses [Scrapy](https://scrapy.org/) framework.
 Initially I wanted to collect some text data from news websites in Uzbek language for NER annotation.
 So I set this up to collect all news articles from daryo.uz (used its mobile version: m.daryo.uz for simplicity) website in case I need more text data in the future.